2025 LAF Innovation + Leadership Symposium

 The symposium is the culmination of the yearlong LAF Fellowship for Innovation and Leadership, a unique program and $25,000 award that supports mid-career, senior-level, and emerging professionals as they develop and test new ideas that will drive the future of the landscape architecture discipline and bring about impactful change to the environment and humanity.

-The six 2024-25 LAF Fellows will present their projects, which address rewilding agriculture, landscapes as learning labs, closing the science-communication gap, illuminating policy, expanding agroforestry, and infrastructure adaptation.
+The six 2024-25 LAF Fellows presented their projects, which address rewilding agriculture, landscapes as learning labs, closing the science-communication gap, illuminating policy, expanding agroforestry, and infrastructure adaptation.

 Emergent Mutualism: Closing the Interdisciplinary Science-Communication Gap